TheMatrixOS/MatrixOS/README.md

 🔍 Web Synthesizer: Search the live web and get instant, summarized main points without ad-filled distractions.

-🛰️ Satellite Uplink: Tap into real-time global weather tracking and tactical mapping to see exactly what is happening outside the simulation.
+🛰️ Satellite Uplink: Tap into real-time global weather tracking and tactical mapping to see exactly what is happening outside the simulation. link to view the images of the Matrix OS https://imgur.com/gallery/matrix-os-CBpDxZe

 🔌 How to Jack In (Installation)
 We made this as simple as possible.
 You don't need to be a hacker to use the Matrix.